-Vintage food trucks are classics for a reason – some oldtimers’ design is timelessly attractive and is an added value to your food truck brand with a big plus on your ability to attract and convert customers, from their first impression boosting CTR on Instagram or Facebook right through to seeing your vintage food truck out in the wild at a festival or working your concession and deciding to walk over and order.
+Vintage food trucks are classics for a reason – some oldtimers’ design is timelessly attractive and is an added value to your food truck brand.
+The vintage look can up your ability to attract and convert customers, from their first impression boosting CTR on Instagram or Facebook right through to seeing your vintage food truck out in the wild at a festival or working your concession and deciding to walk over and order.

-Karpatia restores retro food trucks to a premium finish 100% guaranteed to pass inspection by the DOT (or MOT, RDW or TüV for European customers) and your local health- and fire department or money back.
+Karpatia restores retro food trucks to a premium finish, 100% guaranteed to pass inspection by the DOT (or MOT, RDW or TüV for European customers) and your local health and fire departments or your money back.

-All aspects of a conversion can be handled by Karpatia – from sourcing the best fit, to restoration of the vehicle, making the designs and building it out to a food truck including the installation of the kitchen equipment.
+All aspects of a conversion can be handled by Karpatia – from sourcing the best fit, to restoration of the vehicle, drafting the design, and building it out to a food truck including the installation of the kitchen equipment.

 Who are you?
 What is your business and what are its goals?

-Vintage model in our minds, we make the first designs, sketches and renderings.
+With a vintage model in mind, we draft the first designs, sketches and renderings.

 We pride ourselves on finding the perfect vehicle to restore for you and will search for it far and wide.